Available Solar Incentives & Tax Credits

 What is the Investment Tax Credit (ITC)?

-The investment tax credit, also known as the federal solar tax credit, allows you to deduct 30% of the cost of installing a solar energy system from your federal taxes.
+The Investment Tax Credit (also called the federal solar tax credit) is a 30% credit on the entire cost of installing a solar energy system.
 The ITC applies to both residential and commercial systems, and there is no cap on its value.

 How does the Tax Credit work?